You Won't Forget Me (song)

-"You Won't Forget Me" is a song recorded by German Eurodance group La Bouche, released on 29 September 1997 as the lead single from their second album, A Moment of Love in most of the world, and second single from S.O.S., the US version of the album.
-It achieved a minor success in comparison with their 1995 hit, "Be My Lover", peaking at number 18 in Finland, number 24 in Sweden, number 28 in France and number 29 in Germany.
-On the Eurochart Hot 100, the song reached number 70.
-In the US, it peaked at number 48 on the Billboard Hot 100, and was also their last single on that chart.
+"You Won't Forget Me" is a song recorded by German Eurodance group La Bouche, released on 29 September 1997, by MCI Records, as the lead single from their second album, A Moment of Love (1997) in most of the world, and second single from S.O.S., the US version of the album.
+It is co-written by group member Lane McCray with Franz Reuther and Peter Bischof-Fallenstein, and achieved a minor success in comparison with their 1995 hit, "Be My Lover".
+The song became a top-20 hit in Finland, and a top-30 hit in number 24 in France, Germany and Sweden.
+On the Eurochart Hot 100, it reached number 70.
+In the US, the song peaked at number 48 on the Billboard Hot 100, and was also their last single on that chart.
+The accompanying music video was filmed in New York City.